A moist and light chiffon cake, packed with natural strawberry flavor! Pair a slice of the cake with cold whipped cream for a tasty teatime treat!

 - Pour the yolk batter into remaining meringue and fold well.
 Do not overmix at this stage so you do not deflate the batter.

 - When a skewer inserted into the centre comes out clean, remove chiffon tin from oven.
-Cool completely upside down.
+Cool completely upside down with some height.
 You can place the centre of the tin onto an inverted mug.
 Remove when cake is completely cool.